10-07-2025

 Rubio expected to meet Russian foreign minister on Thursday | CNN PoliticsClose icon

-US Secretary of State Marco Rubio is expected to meet Russian Foreign Minister Sergey Lavrov on Thursday in Malaysia on the sidelines of the ASEAN Foreign Ministers' Meeting.
+US Secretary of State Marco Rubio is expected to meet Russian Foreign Minister Sergey Lavrov on Thursday in Malaysia, on the sidelines of the ASEAN Foreign Ministers' Meeting.
 The meeting comes after President Donald Trump expressed frustration with Russian President Vladimir Putin for not engaging in peace talks with Ukraine.
-Trump had recently criticized Putin and announced that the US would continue sending defensive weapons to Ukraine.
-Russia responded by launching its largest drone assault on Ukraine.
-Rubio's meeting with Lavrov is likely to be tense, and he is also facing questions about US tariffs on several ASEAN countries, which are set to be implemented on August 1.
+Trump has reiterated that Ukraine needs defensive weapons, and his comments came after a halt in weapons flow to Ukraine.
+The meeting between Rubio and Lavrov is expected to be tense, given Trump's public anger towards Putin.
+Meanwhile, Rubio's trip to Asia is also complicated by Trump's announcement of tariffs on several ASEAN countries, which will be implemented unless they strike trade deals.

 Unusual moment during Trump’s Cabinet meeting | CNN Politics